fmitra/django-rest-secureview/README.md

 	        pass
 	```

-## Blueprints
+## ViewRules

-Blueprints contain the logic behind the API conditions being enforced.
-Using the `require` decorator requires a Blueprint at the minimum.
-The Blueprints supplied by default in this package all expect a certain keyword arguments to compliment them.
-If you need additional functionality, you can create your own Blueprint (explained below)
+ViewRules contain the logic behind the API conditions being enforced.
+Using the `require` decorator requires a ViewRule at the minimum.
+The default ViewRules in this package all expect a certain keyword arguments to compliment them.
+If you need additional functionality, you can create your own ViewRule (explained below)

 1. `Params`: Requires specific POST params to be submitted in reqeusts
   * kwargs: `params` list